The Civic is committed to good governance and has embarked upon the journey of compliance with the Governance Code.

-The Civic Theatre complies with all regulatory requirements and operates in accordance with its governing document.
+The Civic complies with all regulatory requirements and operates in accordance with its governing document.

 Click here to view Constitution of Civic Theatre Company Limited by Guarantee.

-The Civic Theatre keeps detailed books and records of accounts and maintains strict financial controls.
+The Civic keeps detailed books and records of accounts and maintains strict financial controls.
 The organisation is transparent in its audited financial statements.
-The Civic Theatre has adopted the guidelines given in the Statement of Recommended Practice (SORP) for charities as outlined in the Arts Council’s document ‘Recommended Guidelines for Financial Reporting’ in respect of accounts for 2015.
+The Civic has adopted the guidelines given in the Statement of Recommended Practice (SORP) for charities as outlined in the Arts Council’s document ‘Recommended Guidelines for Financial Reporting’.

-The Civic Theatre is a registered Charity (CHY 13251) and is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of developing, managing and operating the Civic Theatre.
-The Civic Theatre is currently working to confirm compliance with the Statement of Guiding Principles of Good Fundraising developed by Irish Charities Tax Research Ltd (ICTR).
+The Civic is a registered Charity (RCN 20040765 / CHY 13251) and is open, honest and fully transparent in its fundraising activities, the proceeds of which all go towards the primary activity of developing, managing and operating The Civic.
+The Civic is currently working to confirm compliance with the Statement of Guiding Principles of Good Fundraising developed by Irish Charities Tax Research Ltd (ICTR).

 Click here to view our Resolution regarding the Statement of Guiding Principles for Fundraising.

-The Civic Theatre’s policies on fundraising, use of donations, financial controls and feedback are outlined in the Donor Charter.
+The Civic’s policies on fundraising, use of donations, financial controls and feedback are outlined in the Donor Charter.

 Click here for the Donor Charter.